 Third parties can also be held liable for on-the-job-injuries.
 This type of personal injury lawsuit often arises after someone is injured in a car accident.
 For example, let’s say you deliver flowers for a living and are hit by another driver while making a delivery.
 If the other driver was at fault for the accident, you have the right to file a personal injury lawsuit against him or her.

 It’s important to work with an attorney to determine all of your legal options.
 Workers’ compensation benefits are often not enough for people who are seriously injured.
 Plus, you will not be compensated for your pain and suffering through the workers’ compensation system.
 But fortunately, a personal injury lawsuit can help you recover more compensation for your injuries.

 If you have been injured at work, contact the attorneys at Armstrong & Vaught, P.L.C. at once.
 Our experienced attorneys will aggressively negotiate with the insurance company to ensure you are awarded the workers’ compensation benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.